True or False: Federal law doesn’t require employers to provide employees with pay stubs.

 - Sex and occupation

-- Time and day of the week when employee’s workweek begins.
+- Time and day of the week when the employee’s workweek begins.
 Hours worked each day and total hours worked each workweek.

 - The basis on which employee’s wages are paid